 SUI occurs when weakened muscles below the urethra do not provide the necessary support for the urethra.
-Sudden movements from the diaphragm put stress on the bladder, causing the urethra to lose its seal and allowing urine to leak out.
-Factors that can lead to SUI include: childbirth, age, tissue disorders, acute injury, consitipation, frequent heavy lifting, estrogen deficiency or menopause, and obesity.
+Sudden movements from the diaphragm put stress on the bladder, causing the urethra to lose its seal and allow urine to leak out.
+Factors that can lead to SUI include: childbirth, age, tissue disorders, acute injury, constipation, frequent heavy lifting, estrogen deficiency or menopause, and obesity.

-Studies show different rates, but it is suggested that 30% to 40% of women are afflicted with some type of urinary incontinence, and some of these will ultimately need surgical repair.2
+Studies show different rates, but it is suggested that 30% to 40% of women are afflicted with some type of urinary incontinence, and some of these will ultimately need surgical repair.4

 GYNECARE TVT™ Family of Products

 Ethicon GYNECARE TVT™ is designed to provide support to the mid-urethra.
 Surgeons place a piece of flexible, permanent mesh underneath the urethra.
-The body then naturally incorporates the mesh into the surrounding tissue to provide support when pressures are placed upon the urethra to prevent urine leakage.
+The body then naturally incorporates the mesh into the surrounding tissue to provide support and prevent urine leakage when pressures are placed upon the urethra.

 GYNECARE TVT™ Tension-free Support for Incontinence has demonstrated proven results for effectively treating stress urinary incontinence.
 GYNECARE TVT™ Tension-free Support for Incontinence is supported by numerous clinical studies, more than any other sling on the market.